pootle/tripipy/README.md

 start the pigpio daemon if it is not already running I use `sudo gpiod -c 256`

-At the moment the gpio pins are set in the chipdrive module around line 40.
-You may need to change these depending on how you wired the hardware.
+At the moment the gpio pins have defaults defined in the trinamicDriver module around line 36.
+These can be changed in the chipdrive module when it instantiates the class around line 133.

 run the app:

 `python3 motor2.py`

 Select the mode to use:

+`goto target`
-`goto target: the chip drives the motor to reach the target  -  set a target posn before ppressing ACTION!
+the chip drives the motor to reach the target  -  set a target posn before ppressing ACTION!

+`run forward`
+the chip drives the motor at constant speed forwards

+`run reverse`
+the chip drives the motor at constant speed in reverse

+select the speed to use:

+`max rpm`
+Runs at the maximum speed defined for the motor